-Mentorship and Empowerment Program (MEP)’s aim is to ensure a smooth transition for girls who live in slum arrears from high school into the marketplace by equipping them with skills that will enable them to achieve their potential and dreams.
+Mentorship and Empowerment Program (MEP)’s aim is to ensure a smooth transition for girls who live in slum areas from high school into the marketplace by equipping them with skills that will enable them to achieve their potential and dreams.
 Become part of the tribe redefining the futures of African teens.

 Girls engaged in the MEP program are nominated from their respective former High Schools in the slums based on poverty index, passion and the commitment of the individual girls between 18 to 21 years.